lan234234/DocuQueryAI/README.md

 **DocuQueryAI** empowers users to get answers from uploaded documents through an intuitive web interface.
 Ask questions in either text or voice, and receive intelligent,  context-aware responses in real-time.

-Welcome to the frontend repository of the DocuQueryAI.
-The backend code can be found [here](https://github.com/lan234234/DocuQueryAI-Backend).

 **Visit DocuQueryAI:** [DocuQueryAI](https://docu-query-ai.vercel.app/)